 Yet the local suppliers offered tours and venues straight out of their database, the tried and true.
 Stepping out of what works was just too risky.
 I get it.
 This was wonderful for the average tourist that had never been to Paris.
 It was good enough.
 However, a lot of the people I work with, from Europe or the United States, are either very seasoned travelers looking for unique experiences or startups on a budget.
 Paris is expensive and to find a unique experience with a big group on a tight budget is a challenge.
-Because Paris is built for individuals or small exclusive groups of less than 10 people.
+Because the city is built for individuals or small exclusive groups of less than 10 people.
 But when we are talking about 100, 200 or more than 1000 people, it is easy to hit a wall in finding creative solutions that local agencies are willing to execute.

 An Event Planner In Paris